jasperdifran/ppc-backend/1/README.md

 The `GET` request is pretty self explanatory and refers to collecting data from a backend.
 We can add a get route to our router by adding the following line, ensure you add this after you initialise the router object and before the `app.listen`.

 ```
-router.get("/venue/:name", (req, res) => {})
+router.get("/venue", (req, res) => {})
 ```

-To this `get` function, we have passed the route (`"/venue/:name"`) as the first parameter, and a callback function as the second.
+To this `get` function, we have passed the route (`"/venue"`) as the first parameter, and a callback function as the second.
 Right now, our callback just takes in the arguments `req` and `res` and does nothing. `req` refers to the request payload, and `res` the response payload.

-The `:name` in the route lets us send parameters in the request URL to then be interpreted by the backend.

-So now if we were to run our application and send a request to `localhost:5000/venue/johnscafe` we would trigger this route with the `name` parameter set to `"johnscafe"` and the callback would be called.
+So now if we were to run our application and send a request to `localhost:5000/venue?name=johnscafe` we would trigger this route with the query parameter `name` set to `"johnscafe"` and the callback would be called.

 Before we try running it, we want to get some kind of response from our server if we send it a request.
 Let's add a kind of "database" into our application.
 Under the `router` object you created earlier, add the line:
 ```